 In 2007, the bank was subject to massive embezzlement worth ¥51 million or US$ 6.7 million, perpetrated by the vault managers of one of its branches.
 It remains the largest bank robbery in Chinese history to date.

 China Construction Bank, Luxembourg Image Courtesy: Michael Kramer

 China Construction Bank Corporation or CCB is the second-largest banking institution and none of the ten biggest public companies in the world.
 Headquartered in Beijing, the bank has approximately 13,600 domestic branches and more than a dozen international ones, including a wholly-owned subsidiary situated in London.

 It offers retail banking services like mortgages, credit cards, and personal loans to the general public, as well as investment banking solutions to big corporations.
 CCB is also engaged in private equity and wealth management business.

 In an attempt to take advantage of China’s growing banking sector, Bank of America bought a 9% stake in China Construction Bank Corporation for $3 billion back in 2005 and a further 1.75% in 2008.
 However, BofA sold its entire stake in the Chinese bank for a whopping $9.8 billion over three years from 2011 to 2013.

 With over $4 trillion in total assets, the Industrial and Commercial Bank of China is currently the largest bank in the world.
 According to their annual report, the bank had an Operating profit of US$ 53 billion and a net profit of US$ 41 billion in 2016.
 It’s the first Chinese bank to become the largest public company in the world by total assets.

-The bank offers a wide range of financial services including consumer and corporate banking, investment management, private equity and credit cards.
-Also, it has foreign subsidiaries in Canada, Macau and Turkey.
+The bank offers a wide range of financial services, including consumer and corporate banking, investment management, private equity, and credit cards.
+Also, it has foreign subsidiaries in Canada, Macau, and Turkey.